 Some industries are designed to use assets in a better way than others.
 A higher asset turnover ratio implies that the company is more efficient at using its assets.
 A low asset turnover ratio, on the other hand, reflects the bad management of assets by the company.
-It may also indicate production or management problems.
+As a result, it may also indicate production or management problems.

 Why is it necessary to Improve Asset Turnover Ratio?

-Since asset turnover ratio measures the efficiency of a company in managing its resources to generate its sales, it is very obvious that higher turnover ratios are preferred to reflect a better state of affairs at the company.
-This ratio gives an insight to the creditors and investors into the internal management of the company.
-A low asset turnover ratio will surely signify excess production, bad inventory management or poor collection practices.
+Since the asset turnover ratio measures the efficiency of a company in managing its resources to generate its sales, it is very obvious that higher turnover ratios are preferable for reflecting a better state of affairs at the company.
+This ratio gives insight to the creditors and investors into the company’s internal management.
+A low asset turnover ratio will surely signify excess production, bad inventory management, or poor collection practices.
 Thus, it is very important to improve the asset turnover ratio of a company.

 How to Improve Asset Turnover Ratio

-If a company analyzes that its asset turnover ratio is declining over time, there are several ways in which the asset turnover ratio can be improved:
+If a company analyzes that its asset turnover ratio is declining over time, there are several ways for improving the asset turnover ratio:

-The easiest way to improve asset turnover ratio is to focus on increasing revenue.
-The assets might be properly utilized, but the sales could be slow resulting in a low asset turnover ratio.
-The company needs to increase its sales by more promotions and by quick movements of the finished goods.
+The easiest way to improve the asset turnover ratio is to focus on increasing revenue.
+The assets might utilization be proper, but the sales could be slow, resulting in a low asset turnover ratio.
+The company needs to increase its sales through more promotions and quick movements of the finished goods.

 Obsolete or unused assets should be liquidated quickly.
 Assets that are not used frequently should be analyzed to see whether there is a sense in retaining those.
 Basically, the company should sell those assets that do not add to the bottom line regularly.

 Another efficient way is to lease assets instead of buying them.
 Any leased equipment is not counted as a fixed asset.

 The asset turnover ratio could be low because of the inefficient use of assets.
-The company should analyze how the assets are used and ways to improve the productivity of each asset.
+The company should analyze how it uses the assets and ways to improve the productivity of each asset.
 The output should increase without any significant increase in any other expenses.

 Accelerate Accounts Receivables